 The architecture is ecclesiastical by design, but Rockefeller Chapel has always been more than a church of any one tradition.
 Please join us to explore what it means to you!

-Bond Chapel, where events are managed by the Rockefeller staff by kind arrangement with the Divinity School, likewise hosts a wide range of artistic, ceremonial, and spiritual events in its smaller (150-seat) and equally lovely setting.
+Bond Chapel, connected by a beautiful cloister to the University of Chicago Divinity School's Swift Hall and managed by Rockefeller Chapel, likewise hosts a wide range of artistic, ceremonial, and spiritual events in its more intimate 150-seat setting.
 For information about holding a wedding at Bond, please see our weddings page.